 The stakes are significant.
-Security research has documented serious vulnerabilities in MCP ecosystems—including client-side tooling like mcp-remote that can be exposed to OS command injection when connecting to untrusted servers—raising the stakes for robust gateway controls in enterprise deployments.
+Security research has documented serious vulnerabilities in MCP ecosystems, including the mcp-remote npm package vulnerability that was exposed to OS command injection when connecting to untrusted servers and patched in mcp-remote v0.1.16, raising the stakes for robust gateway controls in enterprise deployments.
 Meanwhile, organizations increasingly rely on generative AI for critical operations, and security teams face the challenge of enabling innovation without creating new vulnerabilities.

 Key Takeaways

-- Performance varies dramatically—from sub-3ms latency for real-time security operations to 250ms+ for deep threat scanning
+- Performance varies dramatically, from low-overhead gateway benchmarks for real-time security operations to higher-latency approaches for deep threat scanning

-- Open-source options provide code transparency for security audits, while managed platforms offer faster compliance paths
+- Open-source options provide code transparency for security audits, while managed platforms offer faster deployment and review paths

 - Threat detection capabilities now differentiate platforms beyond basic authentication and logging

-- Gateway controls address systemic MCP vulnerabilities including command injection, unrestricted network access, and file leakage
+- Gateway controls address systemic MCP risks including command injection, unrestricted network access, and file leakage

-- Compliance requirements such as SOC 2 Type II attestation can significantly reduce procurement friction for regulated industry sales
+- Compliance requirements such as SOC 2 Type II audits, HIPAA documentation, and BAAs can reduce procurement friction for regulated industry sales

 - Open-source transparency benefits security-conscious environments requiring code audits

-- Existing infrastructure integration with Kong, Traefik, or Docker simplifies operations but may offer fewer MCP-specific features
+- Existing infrastructure integration with Kong, Traefik, or Docker simplifies operations but may offer fewer MCP-specific primitives

-MintMCP Gateway operates with SOC 2 Type II compliance (attested via independent third-party audits).
-For cybersecurity companies selling to healthcare, finance, or government clients, this attestation can materially shorten vendor security assessments and reduce repetitive security questionnaires.
+MintMCP Gateway is SOC 2 Type II audited, compliant with HIPAA standards, penetration tested, and built with auditability across agent actions.
+For cybersecurity companies selling to healthcare, finance, or government clients, this security posture can materially shorten vendor security assessments and reduce repetitive security questionnaires.

 What Makes MintMCP Different:

-MintMCP transforms local STDIO-based MCP servers into production services with one-click deployment, automatically adding OAuth protection without manual configuration.
-The platform provides role-based MCP endpoints—one endpoint per role—ensuring teams access only the tools they need.
+MintMCP transforms local STDIO-based MCP servers into production services with one-click deployment, adding OAuth brokering for stdio and hosted MCP servers without manual configuration.
+The platform provides Virtual MCP Bundles, meaning per-use-case endpoints with SCIM-driven membership, tool curation, and access policy, so teams and agents access only the tools they need.

 Security + Operations:

-- Complete audit trails for SOC 2 and GDPR compliance
+- Complete audit trails for security reviews, incident investigations, and privacy governance

 2. Operant AI